2nd Aircraft Delivery Group: World War II

 The group's origins can be traced to 3 January 1942, when Air Corps Ferrying Command, in the aftermath of the attack on Pearl Harbor, divided its Domestic Division into six sectors.
 The Northeast Sector was established at Logan Field in Dundalk, Maryland and was responsible for ferrying aircraft produced by Glenn L. Martin Company in Baltimore, Maryland; as well as Fairchild Aircraft in Hagerstown, Maryland; Piper Aircraft in Lock Haven, Pennsylvania; and Grumman Aircraft Engineering Corporation and Republic Aviation plants located in Bethpage and Farmingdale on Long Island, New York.
 On 21 February, this office was formally organized as a unit, the Northeast Sector, Ferrying Command and Ferrying Command's Domestic Division became the Domestic Wing, Air Corps Ferrying Command.
 The 4th and 12th Air Corps Ferry Squadrons were organized in early April and assigned to the group.

-Ferrying Command requested the AAF to reorganize its sectors as groups, including with assigned squadrons.
+Ferrying Command requested the Army Air Forces (AAF) to reorganize its sectors as groups, including with assigned squadrons.
 Accordingly, the sector became the 2nd Ferrying Group on 26 May 1942.
 Shortly after this, the group moved to New Castle Army Air Field, Delaware, which was more centrally located to the plants the group served.
 In addition to support units, the group added the 27th Air Corps Ferry Squadron in July, the 63d Ferrying Squadron in November, and the 89th Ferrying Squadron in April 1943.
 The group was the first unit selected to use Women's Auxiliary Ferrying Squadron (WAFS) pilots to ferry aircraft.
 The 2nd Group commander limited them to flying liaison and primary training aircraft.
 The first leader of the WAFS detachment at New Castle was Nancy Love, who had established the program.
-However, she soon departed for the 5th Ferrying Group, where she was able to operate advanced trainers lie the North American AT-6 Texan. these women pilots eventually flew essentially every plane in the AAF inventory.
+However, she soon departed for the 5th Ferrying Group, where she was able to operate advanced trainers like the North American AT-6 Texan. these women pilots eventually flew essentially every plane in the AAF inventory.
+(Note: The Women's Auxiliary Ferrying Squadron pilots should not be confused with the Women Airforce Service Pilots program.)

-By 1944, the Army Air Forces (AAF) was finding that standard military units like the 2nd Group, whose manning was based on relatively inflexible tables of organization were not well adapted to support missions.
+By 1944, the AAF was finding that standard military units like the 2nd Group, whose manning was based on relatively inflexible tables of organization were not well adapted to support missions.
 Accordingly, the AAF adopted a more functional system in which each base was organized into a separate numbered unit.
-As part of this reorganization the group's headquarters was disbanded on 31 March 1944 along with its subordinate units and its resources were absorbed by the 552nd Army Air Forces Base Unit (2nd Ferrying Group) which was designated and organized on the same day.
-The base unit was redescribed as the 552nd AAF Base Unit (Ferry Group) then discontinued after the end of World War II on 31 December 1945.
+As part of this reorganization the group's headquarters was disbanded on 31 March 1944 along with its subordinate units and its resources were absorbed by the 552nd Army Air Forces Base Unit (2nd Ferrying Group), which was designated and organized on the same day.
+The base unit was redescribed as the 552nd AAF Base Unit (Ferry Group), then discontinued after the end of World War II on 31 December 1945.